Photon Paint I & II, Spectra Color (1987-1989)

 Local.live Street Side Technical Preview – Feb.
 2006

-4 months after moving from Microsoft research to Virtual Earth we released a technical preview that showed Street Side images in Seattle and San Francisco centers.
-The preview allows the user to ‘drive’ a car in the streets, and view images of the streets.
-This was first on-line service for immersive 360 experiences of street.
+Four months after moving from Microsoft research to Virtual Earth, we released a technical preview that showed Street Side images in Seattle and San Francisco centers.
+The preview allows the user to ‘drive’ a car in the streets and view images of the streets.
+This was the first online service for immersive 360 experiences of the street.
 All the project was developed by me, with the help of B. Snow (web page programming) and R. Welsh (Graphic design).

-M. Kroepfl and myself worked on a matching user images (both with initial guess for location, as well as general ones) to Bing maps street images.
-The result was shipped as a Bing Maps application on Feb 2010, and was shown at TED 2010.
+M. Kroepfl and I worked on matching user images to Bing maps street images.
+The result was shipped as a Bing Maps application on Feb 2010 and was shown at TED 2010.

-I worked on attaching semantic tags to maps based on labels such as found in Flickr™ images.
-A service that is based on this work was demonstrated at Where 2.0 2011 and is accessible on the web.
+I worked on attaching semantic tags to maps based on labels like those found in Flickr™ images.
+A service based on this work was demonstrated at Where 2.0 2011 and is accessible on the web.

 Microsoft Touch Mouse (2011)

-Although I was NOT involved in the development of the product, it is based on a work, started by Hrvoje Benko and myself, and was later incorporate in our UIST paper, and in our Patent.
+Although I was NOT involved in the development of the product, it is based on a work started by Hrvoje Benko and myself and was later incorporated in our UIST paper and in our Patent.

 Flare is a rule-based system for generating object layouts for AR applications.

-Part of its technology is incorporated into Unity Game engine’s project MARS.
+Part of its technology is incorporated into the Unity Game engine’s project MARS.

 RoomAlive is a proof-of-concept prototype that envisions a future of interactive gaming with projection mapping.
-RoomAlive transforms any room into an immersive, augmented entertainment experience through the use of video projectors.
-Users can touch, shoot, stomp, dodge and steer projected content that seamlessly co-exists with their existing physical environment.
+RoomAlive transforms any room into an immersive, augmented entertainment experience through video projectors.
+Users can touch, shoot, stomp, dodge, and steer projected content that seamlessly co-exists with their existing physical environment.
 RoomAlive builds heavily on our last research project, IllumiRoom, which explored interactive projection mapping surrounding a television screen.
-IllumiRoom was largely focused on display, extending traditional gaming experiences out of the TV.
-RoomAlive instead focuses on interaction, and the new kinds of games that we can create with interactive projection mapping.
-RoomAlive looks farther into the future of projection mapping, and asks what new experiences will we have in the next few years.
+IllumiRoom was largely focused on display, extending traditional gaming experiences from the TV.
+RoomAlive instead focuses on interaction and the new games we can create with interactive projection mapping.
+RoomAlive looks farther into the future of projection mapping and asks what new experiences we will have in the next few years.

-An open source SDK that enables developers to calibrate a network of multiple Kinect sensors and video projectors.
-The toolkit also provides a simple projection mapping sample that can be used as a basis to develop new immersive augmented reality experiences similar to those of the IllumiRoom and RoomAlive research projects.
+An open-source SDK enables developers to calibrate a network of multiple Kinect sensors and video projectors.
+The toolkit also provides a simple projection mapping sample that can be used to develop new immersive augmented reality experiences similar to those of the IllumiRoom and RoomAlive research projects.